Bills

-UK Parliament · Bill
+UK Parliament · Public Bill · No. 3783

 Licensing Hours Extensions Act 2026

-The Licensing Hours Extensions Act 2026 allows local licensing authorities in the UK to grant extensions to operating hours for alcohol-serving establishments such as pubs, bars, and nightclubs beyond their current standard closing times.
+The Licensing Hours Extensions Act 2026 allows local licensing authorities in the UK to grant extensions to operating hours for alcoholserving establishments such as pubs, bars, and nightclubs beyond their current standard closing times.
 The bill gives premises greater flexibility to apply for later closing times, subject to local council approval and consideration of factors like public nuisance and crime prevention.
-It represents a shift towards deregulation, allowing market demand and local decision-making to determine trading hours rather than strict national restrictions.
+It represents a shift towards deregulation, allowing market demand and local decisionmaking to determine trading hours rather than strict national restrictions.

-Bill Passage
+Bill passage

 Commons